redis/redis-doc/commands/pfcount.md

 Performances
 ---

-When `PFCOUNT` is called with a single key, performances as excellent even if in theory constant times to process a dense HyperLogLog are high.
+When `PFCOUNT` is called with a single key, performances are excellent even if in theory constant times to process a dense HyperLogLog are high.
 This is possible because the `PFCOUNT` uses caching in order to remember the cardinality previously computed, that rarely changes because most `PFADD` operations will